pawel-piwowar/home-assistant-thermometer/README.md

 General idea is shown below:
 ![esp32-temp-hum-mqtt.drawio.png](images/esp32-temp-hum-mqtt.drawio.png)

-I used this library : https://github.com/dawidchyrzynski/arduino-home-assistant MQTT connection.
+I used this library : https://github.com/dawidchyrzynski/arduino-home-assistant for MQTT connection.
 It sends discovery MQTT messages for all of the sensors.
 This way no YAML configuration is required in HA.
 It also sends actual data read by sensors as MQTT messages.

 Example of discovery MQTT message: